Louis-Le-Grand/Logik_Parser/README.md

   | Add of expression * expression
   | Mul of expression * expression
 ```

 ## Parsing
 ### Lexing
 The first step of parsing is lexing.
 Lexing is the process of transforming a string into a list of tokens.
 For example, the string `x + y` would be transformed into the list `[alphanumeric "x"; space " "; symbolic "+"; space " "; alphanumeric "y"]`.
 ### Parsing
-The second step of parsing is parsing.
+After you have split your string into tokens, you can parse it.
 Parsing is the process of transforming a list of tokens into a tree.
 For example, the list `[alphanumeric "x"; space " "; symbolic "+"; space " "; alphanumeric "y"]` would be transformed into the tree `Add (Var "x", Var "y")`.

 ## Prettyprinting
 If you want to return readable output, you can use prettyprinting.
 Prettyprinting is the process of transforming a tree into a string.
 For example, the tree `Add (Var "x", Var "y")` would be transformed into the string `x + y`.